How to change location on iPhone

 Whether you’re looking to protect your privacy or need to test apps in different regions, changing your iPhone’s apparent location can be very useful.

 This guide will explain how to do this.
-We’ll provide step-by-step guides covering various methods, including using a VPN, changing your regional settings, spoofing your GPS, and more.
+We’ll provide step-by-step guides covering various methods, including using a virtual private network (VPN), changing your regional settings, spoofing your GPS, and more.

 Alongside practical tips and troubleshooting advice, the guide also addresses privacy and legal considerations, helping you decide which approach best suits your needs.